lxg1992/MetanaAssignments/Week8/evm-puzzles/README.md

 ### 3

 In hexadecimal, we know that each byte takes up two hexadecimal digits (00 to ff = 0 to 255).
 For as long as the hexadecimal number input as calldata takes up 8 characters, the test will pass. (i.e. 0xffffffff and 0x10000000 will work the same);

 ### 4

 CODESIZE = 12 = 0c = 00001100
 JUMPDEST = 10 = 0a = 00001010
 XOR above binary values (one or the other but not BOTH same value) CALLVALUE ? = 00000110 = 6 = 06

 CALLVALUE of 6 will resolve the JUMP instruction to take 10 as input.

 ### 5

+<-top - bottom->
+Answer is decimal 16 (hex 0010)
+[0010] val
+[0010 0010] dup1
+[0100] mul
+[0100 0100] push2
+[1] eq
+[0c = a, 1 = b] push1
+[] jumpi (jump to a if b > 0)
+[] jumpdest
+[] stop

+### 6

+<-top - bottom->
+[00]
+[0x000000000000000000000000000000000000000000000000000000000000000a]

+We need to enter a 32byte sequence such that the 0th byte of it (from the right to the left) will be '0a' That's then used as the instruction for JUMP => JUMPDEST and then STOPs the program

+### 7

+00 36 CALLDATASIZE
+01 6000 PUSH1 00
+03 80 DUP1
+04 37 CALLDATACOPY

+These instructions simply copy the CALLDATA into memory

+05 36 CALLDATASIZE
+06 6000 PUSH1 00
+08 6000 PUSH1 00
+0A F0 CREATE

+These create a contract from memory using the length of CALLDATA as the number of bytes to use for creation (with 0 offset and 0 wei) (so just CALLDATA)

+The goal is to create a contract which when fed into the EXTCODESIZE will return 01

+We first have to PUSH1 01 (6001) as VALUE
+Then PUSH1 00 (6000) as OFFSET
+for MSTORE instruction (52)
+Now our Memory is 0x0000000000000000000000000000000000000000000000000000000000000001 Which we get by PUSH1 01 (6001) for BYTE LENGTH (so just 1 byte) And PUSH1 1f the offset of 31 Bytes of MEMORY
+F3 (return) uses the previous two parameters as arguments.
+(60016000526001601ff3)
+So, feeding 0x60016000526001601ff3 as call data gives us the EXTCODESIZE of 1 which then satisfies the equation of EQ 1 which lets us get to the JUMPDEST.